 With the H-2 visa program, you have the same rights as every worker in the United States.
 You should be paid on time, receive extra pay for overtime work, and receive good treatment and clean housing.
 When you get your H-2 visa, you will receive a pamphlet with a free number to call in case you feel mistreated.
 Report mistreatment right away—reporting is 100% confidential and operators speak Spanish.

-HOW TO VERIFY THAT YOUR JOB OFFER IS LEGITIMATE: If you have doubts about whether your job offer is legitimate, please contact our Fraud Prevention Unit at 01-800-108-4724 or VisasMTR@state.gov.
-Our staff speak Spanish and all calls are confidential.
+How to verify that your job offer is legitimate: If you have doubts about whether your job offer is legitimate, please contact our Fraud Prevention Unit at the U.S. Embassy or Consulate where you intend to apply or at 01-800-108-4724 or VisasMTR@state.gov.
+You can also call or send a message on WhatsApp at 8180109508.
+Our staff speak Spanish, and all calls are confidential.

 Signs that your job offer may not be legitimate:

-- The recruiter constantly changes the date of the appointment at the Consulate or date of departure for the U.S.
+- The recruiter constantly changes the date of the appointment at the Embassy or Consulate, or the date of departure for the U.S.

 - The recruiter cannot clearly explain the costs of the application.